List of films by box office admissions

 The following table lists known estimated box office ticket sales for various high-grossing films that have sold at least 100 million tickets worldwide.

 Note that some of the data are incomplete due to a lack of available admissions data from a number of box office territories.
 Therefore, it is not an exhaustive list of all the highest-grossing films by ticket sales, so no rankings are given.

+Also note that high ticket sales among Chinese films during the late 1970s to 1980s were driven by low ticket prices, with a cinema ticket typically costing between ¥0.1 and ¥0.3 in China at the time.